U.S. Congress clears the way for limits on drone flights near chemical plants and refineries

-The legislation would require the Federal Aviation Administration to establish procedures for chemical plants, refineries, as well as energy production, transmission, and distribution facilities to petition the agency to limit or ban operation of unmanned aircraft close to a facility.
+The legislation would require the Federal Aviation Administration (FAA) to establish procedures for chemical plants and refineries, as well as for energy production, transmission, and distribution facilities, to petition the agency to limit or ban operation of unmanned aircraft close to a facility.

 The provision is included in a bill (H.R.
 636) that authorizes FAA programs at current funding levels through September 2017.
-The legislation, which the Senate passed by a vote of 90-4 on July 13, now goes to the White House for President Barack Obama’s expected signature.
-The House of Representatives approved the measure on July 11.
+The House of Representatives approved the measure on July 11, and the Senate passed the legislation by a vote of 90-4 on July 13.
+President Barack Obama signed the bill into law on July 15.

 Another worry is the threat of industrial espionage through aerial photography.
 Industry’s anxiety is focused on the possibility that “enterprising individuals will take aerial photos at these sites and try to sell them to competitors,” says John J. Durkay, legal counsel for the International Safety Training Council, which trains contractors and employees at chemical and refining plants in southeastern Texas.